interest-protocol/zk-login-prover/README.md

     ```console
     docker-compose up
     ```
-5. Wait a 1 minute until both services are up and ping the server to make sure the installation was successful
+5. Wait a 1 minute until both services are up and ping the prover-fe to make sure the installation was successful
     ```console
     curl http://localhost:8001/ping
     ```